vladdeSV/my-mac/README.md

 Showcase of my workplace MacBook Pro (15-inch, Mid 2015)

 ![Paid][Paid] means the software requires a payment for continued usage.
 These come with a free trial.\
-![Upgrade][Upgrade] means the software has a paid upgrade, but does not require a payment for continued usage.
+![Upgrade][Upgrade] means the software has a paid upgrade, but does not require a payment for continued usage.\
+![Open-Source][Open-Source] means the software is open-source.

 [Paid]: /resource/paid.svg "Paid software"
 [Upgrade]: /resource/upgrade.svg "Free with upgrade"
+[Open-Source]: /resource/open-source.svg "Open-source sofware"

 ## Software